-Note: All statistics are from Week 6 to Week 9, unless otherwise noted.
+Note: All statistics are from Week 6 to Week 9, unless otherwise stated.

 Fantasy football sleepers: Quarterbacks